 Gather a cup of leaves (dried or fresh, it doesn’t matter) and steep them for 15 minutes in a cup of simmering water.

-Add 1 3/4 to two cups sugar and bring to a boil (adjust based on your taste preference – more sugar means a less intense flavor).
+Add one and three quarters to two cups sugar and bring to a boil (adjust based on your taste preference – more sugar means a less intense flavor).
 Boil until the mixture reaches 300°F (on my stove, this takes about 20 minutes).

 Pour the mixture into a nine-inch-square baking pan lined with parchment paper and let it sit for a few minutes until it has become firm but not solid.
 At that point, cut the candy into small pieces.